-There are so many people walking this earth in pain, and they need our help to heal.
+There are so many people walking this earth in pain, and they need access to information to heal.

-If you’ve struggled with mental health issues your whole life; if you’ve buried yourself in addictions to avoid emotional pain, among other behaviors, this is the book you need to read.
+If you’ve struggled with mental health issues your whole life, if you’ve buried yourself in addictions to avoid emotional pain, this is the book you need to read.

-It offers logical and practical steps towards healing and teaches you how to value yourself again.
+It offers logical and practical steps towards healing.

 If you have any questions, I’ll answer them as best I can.
 Email me: email@example.com.

 I send you love and strength as you continue on your journey to healing.
-I’m with you.
+You are loved.